ISISComputingGroup/ibex_developers_manual/connecting_a_view_to_a_pv.rst

 Note that the type of the new PV is Writable and uses writable and not reader.

-Next we open the ITitleModel interface and add two new methods for working with the set-point, it now looks like this:
+Next we open the TitleModel interface and add two new methods for working with the set-point, it now looks like this:

 .. code::

     package org.csstudio.isis.title;

-    public interface ITitleModel {
+    public interface TitleModel {
         String getTitle();
         void setTitle(String value);
         String getTitleSP();